Just as we do horses can suffer from back problems which can not only make riding difficult but can also cause the horse a lot of pain.

 Riding up and down hills

-Both riding up and down hill will greatly help to strengthen your horse’s muscles far more than riding on flat level ground will do.
+Both riding up and downhill will greatly help to strengthen your horse’s muscles far more than riding on flat level ground will do.
 Riding downhill will help to work the front legs as well as the chest muscles while riding uphill will improve the strength of your horse’s hindquarters.
 If your horse’s muscles are weak then start slowly with this and on small inclines/declines, over time you’ll then be able to move to steeper slopes.
 When your horse has improved sufficiently on those you can try more difficult slopes with looser ground, such as those with sand.

 Your position is crucially important when doing this, if you’re off balance your horse will have to work twice as hard but won’t be engaging the right muscles.
 When riding up a hill make sure your position is forward, if the slope is really steep then you might have to raise yourself out of the saddle with your weight solely on the stirrups.
 As you would expect the opposite is true for going downwards, your body should ideally create a straight line with the horse’s front legs.
 Make sure you give the horse enough rein though so that he can move his head and neck freely to adjust his balance if he needs to.

-When riding uphill some horses will try to crow hop up the hill, this can be because he’s eager to get up the hill but it can also be because he’s in pain so make sure you don’t over do it.
+When riding uphill some horses will try to crow hop up the hill, this can be because he’s eager to get up the hill but it can also be because he’s in pain so make sure you don’t overdo it.
 If your horse does start to crow hop bring him back down and perform a few small and slow circles on the ground to help calm him down.
-If he continues to do it then make sure you’re not trying to climb to bigger slope before his muscles are ready.
+If he continues to do it then make sure you’re not trying to climb too bigger slope before his muscles are ready.

-As a horse walks backwards (or backs up) he moves his hind legs much further under his body than normal, this is great for strengthening those muscles, and can be done either mounted or dismounted although it does require more strength from the horse to do this with a rider.
+As a horse walks backwards (or backs up) he moves his hind legs much further under his body than normal, this is great for strengthening those muscles and can be done either mounted or dismounted although it does require more strength from the horse to do this with a rider.

-At first your horse may not be so keen to do this and will only manage a few steps at a time but don’t worry this is normal, just go forward a bit and then start to come back again.
-When your horse is doing this comfortably and without any problem you can try adding poles and corners (reversing at a right angle around a corner) to the exercise.
+At first, your horse may not be so keen to do this and will only manage a few steps at a time but don’t worry this is normal, just go forward a bit and then start to come back again.
+When your horse is doing this comfortably and without any problem, you can try adding poles and corners (reversing at a right angle around a corner) to the exercise.
 If you do use corners though make sure you do the same for the other direction, so if you turn to the right make sure you turn to the left too.
 Doing this will not only improve your horse’s strength but will also improve his coordination (as well as yours).

 When you first start to do this pay attention to whether or not your horse moves in a straight line and if he tends to move in one direction or not.
 If he doesn’t keep in a straight line then he may be experiencing pain on the opposite side.